Vithe: Primary Health Center (Government Hospital)

 In Vithe the Government of Maharashtra has provided on Primary Health Center (i.e. Government Hospital) with latest equipment required.
 This Hospital is life line of patients of rural area.
 All near by villages like Chintalwedhe, Nimbral, Thakarwadi, Chinchmali, Bhojdari, Nirgudwadi, Ambad, Rumbhodi take benefits of this hospital.

 HBP Savitra-aai Vidyalaya

 In Vithe HBP Savitra-aai Vidyalaya is main source of education for Students of secondary school.
 This high school starts from 8th to 10th Standard.
 All near by villages like Chintalwedhe, Nimbral, Thakarwadi Chinchmali, Bhojdari and Nirgudewadi take benefits of this High school.

-How to Reach in Vithe
+How to Reach Vithe

 In the north of Vithe, nearest village is “Nimbral”, In south “Padalane”, In In east “Rumbhodi” and “Aambad” and in West “Chintalwedhe”.

 Vithe is 13 km from Akole and 7 km from Rajur.
 The State highway Kolhar-Ghoti passes through village.
-MSRTC buses are available from both Akole and Rajur to reach in Vithe.
+MSRTC buses are available from both Akole and Rajur to reach Vithe.